lilyyllyyllyly/pong.rx/README.md

 The left paddle moves with W/S while the right paddle moves with I/K.

+The `pong.rx` file contains the actual REXX code and game logic, while raylib-rx.c contains the C bindings to make it possible to call raylib functions from REXX.
+Ironically, the C bindings are the great majority of the code in this repo.

 This is absolutely terrible because I just wanted to be done with it as fast as possible, but it works mostly i think?

 ## Building & Running